Rino Gaetano: Sanremo Music Festival

 Although not generally recognised outside of Italy, the Sanremo Music Festival is a popular annual song contest.
 Due to its pop music roots and pop culture positioning, it was not felt to be a route for a serious musician.
-However, pressure from RCA encouraged Gaetano to take part.
-He chose his new song Nuntereggae più/E cantava le canzoni.
+The idea of bringing Rino Gaetano to the Sanremo Festival came from Vittorio Salvetti, creator of the Festivalbar, and Ennio Melis, artistic director of RCA.
+Pressure from RCA encouraged Gaetano to take part.
+He chose his new song Nuntereggae più.
 It was a highly innovative half-sung/ half-spoken proto-rap against several Italian sportsmen, politicians and other high-profile figures.
-However, the producers of the show forced him to drop the song, due to its now famous list of prominent Italians which it criticised, and swap the song with Gianna.
-On 26 January 1978, Gaetano appeared on stage at Sanremo wearing a top hat, evening dress featuring medals, red and white sneakers and bearing a ukulele.
+However, the producers of the show forced him to drop the song, due to its now famous list of prominent Italians which it criticised, and swap the song with Gianna, a more light-hearted and musically catchier one.
+Gaetano did not appreciate this song very much, considering it too commercial and musically too similar to Berta filava, but in the end the record company managed to assert its opinion.

+On 26 January 1978, Gaetano appeared on stage at Sanremo wearing a black top hat (given to him by Renato Zero a few days earlier), evening dress red and white sneakers and bearing a ukulele.
+He wore a huge number of medals pinned to the lapel of his tailcoat, which he handed over to the conductor during the performance and threw to the audience.
 The performance of Gianna, also included the first time the word 'sex' was used onstage at Sanremo.
 Towards the end of the song, the band Pandemonium (band)|Pandemonium appeared unexpectedly onstage to sing the chorus.

 Later discussing his performance at Sanremo, Gaetano remarked: